Back to Blog

 Walking distance: National Landing (Crystal City, Pentagon City, Potomac Yard)

-Amazon employees who want the shortest commute live here.
+The shortest commute is here.
 Mid and high-rise condos and apartments within 10-15 minutes walking distance to the Amazon campus.

 Pricing: Condos from $350K-$800K depending on building and size.
 Newer luxury construction along Route 1 and the Potomac Yard corridor runs $500K-$1M+.